jpedrosg/jpedrosg/README.md

 - 🌱 I’m currently learning Clean Swift.
 - 👯 I’m looking to collaborate on a... dont know yet.
 - 🤔 I’m looking for recomendations for AI's related courses.
-- 💬 Ask me about Swift, Kotlin, or any tech related stuff.
+- 💬 Ask me about Swift, Java, or any tech related stuff.
 - 📫 How to reach me: [Linkedin - @jpgiarrante](https://www.linkedin.com/in/jpgiarrante/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I hate frogs 🐸!